alvinveroy/CodeCompass/RETROSPECTION.md

 ## Action Items / Follow-ups
 - Continue reviewing and updating other documentation files to ensure they align with the latest code changes.
 - Consider tools or processes for better documentation synchronization with code, especially for type definitions.

+# Retrospection for Documentation (src_lib_agent-service.md) (Git Commit ID: 2a22fba)

+## What went well?
+- The documentation for `src/lib/agent-service.ts` was created, accurately reflecting its current, more focused role.
+- The core logic of query processing (search -> context -> LLM) is clearly described.
+- The `formatQdrantResultForContext` helper function's role in preparing context for the LLM is highlighted.

+## What could be improved?
+- The documentation could explicitly state that `agent-service.ts` is now a simpler component and that the complex orchestration logic resides in `agent.ts`.
+This would help developers understand the separation of concerns.

+## What did we learn?
+- As codebases evolve and responsibilities shift between modules (e.g., complex agent logic moving from `agent-service.ts` to `agent.ts`), documentation needs to be updated not just for the modified files but also for files whose roles have been simplified or changed.

+## Action Items / Follow-ups
+- Proceed with updating the documentation for `src/lib/agent.ts` to reflect its new role as the primary orchestrator.